Brainstem Region Revealed to Play Role in Regulating Swallow, Breathing

 PiCo is the rhythm generator in the brainstem that controls the postinspiratory phase of breathing, the transition from inspiration (taking a breath) to expiration (exhaling).
 Previous studies indicated PiCo was only responsible for the postinspiratory phase of breathing.
 This study found it plays other roles, such as regulating swallow and breathing, and coordinating breathing with other laryngeal functions.

-The study was led by Dr. Alyssa Huff, a postdoctoral fellow in the lab of Dr. Nino Ramirez, principal investigator and professor of neurological surgery at the University of Washington School of Medicine.
+The study was led by Dr. Alyssa Huff, a postdoctoral researcher in the lab of Dr. Nino Ramirez, principal investigator and professor of neurological surgery at the University of Washington School of Medicine.
 Drs.
-Marlusa Karlen-Amarante and Luiz Oliveira, also Ramirez Lab postodoctoral fellows, contributed to the research.
+Marlusa Karlen-Amarante and Luiz Oliveira, also Ramirez Lab postodoctoral researchers, contributed to the research.

 Huff explained that if swallowing and breathing are not coordinated, a person might inhale while drinking or eating and experience aspiration, the sensation of “it went down the wrong pipe.”